sadhikamalladi/reversible-glow/README.md

 To share parameters across coupling layers within the same scale block, use `--shared_coupling`.

 To test how numerical precision errors propagate and cause the computed gradients to diverge from the true ones, use `--test_grad_divergence`.
 Keep in mind that enabling this flag will force the gradients to be computed as they normally are, which makes the implementation no longer constant memory.

+## Acknowledgements
+Thanks to unixpickle and wgrathwohl for code support.
+Code was written and tested during an internship at OpenAI.